Alessandro Costacurta: Style of play

-Costacurta is regarded by many pundits, managers and players as one of the greatest defenders in history; he formed some of the most formidable defensive units of all time during his extensive career at Milan, alongside Paolo Maldini, Franco Baresi, and Mauro Tassotti in particular, but also other top defenders such as Filippo Galli, Christian Panucci, Alessandro Nesta, Cafu and Jaap Stam.
-Costacurta was a tactically versatile defender who excelled anywhere along the backline, which allowed him to have a long and highly successful career, both at club level and with the national side, winning many trophies.
-Although he was primarily played as a man–marking centre-back (or "stopper," in Italian) alongside Baresi throughout his career, he also occasionally played as a sweeper, as a full-back on either flank, and even as a defensive midfielder.
+Alessandro Costacurta is frequently cited by football analysts and peers as a significant figure in defensive history.
+During his career at AC Milan, he was a key component of several prominent defensive lines, most notably alongside Paolo Maldini, Franco Baresi, and Mauro Tassotti, as well as later teammates such as Alessandro Nesta and Jaap Stam.

+His professional longevity was supported by his ability to play in many positions; while he primarily operated as a man-marking center-back, he also played as a sweeper, full-back, or defensive midfielder.
+This adaptability contributed to a high volume of domestic and international trophies with both Milan and the Italian national team.

-Costacurta was a complete, hard-working and experienced defender who was also gifted with good distribution and crossing ability, as well as a solid technique and first touch, which he developed further as his career progressed, despite not initially being the most naturally skilful player on the ball; this enabled him to be comfortable in possession, carry the ball forward into midfield, and start attacking plays from the back-line.
+Costacurta was a complete, hard-working and experienced defender who was also gifted with good distribution and crossing ability, as well as a solid technique and first touch, which he developed further as his career progressed, despite not initially being the most naturally skillful player on the ball; this enabled him to be comfortable in possession, carry the ball forward into midfield, and start attacking plays from the back-line.
 He was a tenacious yet disciplined defender with fast reactions who was known in particular for his exceptional tactical intelligence as well as his timing and strong, precise tackling ability.
 He was also quick-thinking, mobile, effective in the air, and had an outstanding ability to read the game and anticipate plays, despite his lack of notable pace, physical strength or athletic attributes, due to his slender build.
 He was an extremely precise and attentive footballer who excelled both at man marking as well as in a zonal marking system, due to his excellent positional and organisational sense, communication, awareness and his ability to play the offside trap effectively.
 Despite being a defender, he was an accurate penalty taker who often took penalties for his team in shoot-outs.
 He also stood out for his class, leadership and professionalism on the pitch, as well as his longevity throughout his career.
 In July 2014, compatriot and 2006 Ballon d'Or winner Fabio Cannavaro described Costacurta as the best defender with whom he had ever played.
 In 2015, The Telegraph included him at number two in their list of "The top 20 most under-rated footballers of all time."